rlwhitcomb/utilities/README.md

 ### Shell invoker
 - Option to "boiler" to create this thing (along with the path/class)
-- Figure out a location to put these wrapper scripts (in "bat" folder? or root? or along with the Java source?)

 ### Boilerplate program
 - Name should be "boiler"